The legally enforceable writtendeclaration of a person's intended distribution of property after death.

 execution of a valid will

-The acts of the testator who writes and signs the will and the two or more witnesses who attest and sign it to establish the will's validity.
+The acts of the testator who writes and signs the will and the tow or more witnesses who attest and sign it to establish the will's validity

-To bear witness; to affirm or verify a will as genuine.
+To bear witness; to affirm or verify as genuine

 Two or more persons who attest and subscribe (sign) the will.

-A male personal representative appointed by the probate court to administer the decedent's estate when there is no will.
-Also can be a corporation, e.g., a bank.
+The man or woman appointed by the probate court to administer the decedent's estate when there is no will.

-Traditionally, a person, including a spouse, who is entitled by statute to the real property of an interstate.
-Today, a person entitled to any gift (real and personal property) of the interstate or in the decedents's will.
+A person, including a spouse, who is entitled by statute to the property of an intestate.or in a decedent's will.

 A person who is entitled to share in the distribution of an estate of a decedent who dies interstate, or as defined by the UPC, any person who has received property of a decedent from personal representative other than a creditor or purchaser.